maxime-groff/maxime-groff/README.md

 ### Hi there 👋

+- 🧠 I’m currently working on [Kinome](https://www.kinome-app.com/), a web app aimed at physiotherapist and their patients to improve medical care.

+- 🌊 I’m also working on [Waves of Change](https://www.wavesofchange.earth/), an NGO that build a coalition of like-minded stakeholders that can learn from each other and co-develop solutions to shared environmental challenges.
+- 🤔 I’m looking for help with artistic direction on the Waves of Change project

+- 🌱 I’m currently learning mobile dev with React Native and Flutter

+- 💬 Feel free to ask me about anything related to front-end development and design

+- 🎨 Favorite design tools: Figma

+- 🚀 Favorite tech stack and libraries: nextjs, tailwind, firebase, hasura, stripe

 <!--
 **maxime-groff/maxime-groff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.